Manistee National Forest Edition

 Canoes & Kayaks – Own or Rental

-You may bring your own canoe(s), tandem kayak(s), or solo kayak(s), in any combination depending on your team size and stage it along with your paddles and PFDs at the start of the paddle before the race.
+You may bring your own canoe(s), tandem kayak(s), or solo kayak(s), in any combination depending on your team size and stage it along with your paddles, PFDs, and one small “drop bag” per team at the start of the paddle before the race.
 Depending on volunteer and livery staff availability, you may be required to lock your boat when you stage it and will be required to lock it after you finish your paddle (or arrange to have friends/family take it back to the start).
 We will not have a volunteer available to watch it all day long into the evening when you return for it.

 5-hour rental ONLY.
-Because the paddle section is an out-and-back and some teams will finish before others arrive, we can rent fewer canoes than there are teams.
+Because the paddle section is an out-and-back and some teams will finish before others arrive, we can rent fewer canoes (and kayaks for solos) than there are teams.
 We pass this savings on to you with lower rental fees.
-In past races there has been either no wait at all or just a wait of a few minutes, but be aware there could be a wait so if that’s unacceptable, consider borrowing a boat (or you can rent one on your own).
+In past races there has been either no wait at all or just a wait of a few minutes, but be aware there could be a wait so if that’s unacceptable, consider bringing or borrowing a boat.

 Navigation/Race Preparation Clinic